bhauman/figwheel-main/docs/docs/installation.md

 Aliases will play a helpful role when working with `figwheel.main`.
-You will use them as abbreviations to start build processes runnning, to run your tests, and to build your final minimized production build.
+You will use them as abbreviations to start build processes, to run tests, and to build a final minimized production build.

 ### Aliases with Leiningen